Security-Onion-Solutions/securityonion-docs/first-time-users.rst

 First Time Users
 ================

 If this is your first time using Security Onion 2, then we highly recommend that you use our Security Onion ISO image (see the :ref:`download` section) and perform a simple IMPORT installation.
 This can be done in a minimal virtual machine (see the :ref:`vmware` and :ref:`virtualbox` sections) with only 4GB RAM.
+Just follow the screenshots below to install an Import node and then optionally enable the :ref:`analyst-vm`.

 .. image:: images/setup-01.png
   :target: _images/setup-01.png